geraldspreer/the-maker/README.md

-The maker is a Content Management System (CMS) for websites.
+The maker is a Content Management System (CMS) for web sites.
-The Maker is running on your local computer and after you made your changes you are publishing via FTP.
+The Maker is running on your Mac and after you made your changes you are publishing via FTP.

-All that is required is some webspace with FTP access.
+All that is required is some web space with FTP access.

-TheMaker is developed for Mac OSX but should will on Linux and Windows as well.
+TheMaker is developed for MacOS X.

 We hope you have a pleasant experience using the maker.
 If you have any feedback you are welcome to contact us at [info at makercms dot org] .